bronzehedwick/chrisdeluca/content/article/dont-get-pantsed/game/03-yell.md

 "I'm not getting pantsed," you mutter, angry.

 "Nahhh, you're getting pantsed," Dylan yawns.
 More fatalism.
+Your pants are on.

 Success! :100: